Jitesh117/jitesh117.github.io/content/blog/why-i-use-vim-and-why-you-should-too.md

 ![lazy_vim](/images/lazy_vim_screen.png)

 After using the Vim extension for 2 years, I felt like I want more speed from my editor which VSCode just couldn't provide.
-Then I found out about [NeoVim](https://neovim.io/) is a modernized and extended version of the Vim text editor, designed to address limitations and add new features while maintaining compatibility with Vim's core functionality and philosophy.
+Then I found out about [NeoVim](https://neovim.io/), a modernized and extended version of the Vim text editor, designed to address limitations and add new features while maintaining compatibility with Vim's core functionality and philosophy.
 I referred [Teej](https://www.youtube.com/@teej_dv)'s channel to configure NeoVim from scratch.
 But being a Windows user, it was quite a pain to go through the tutorial seamlessly due to some dependencies not able to install correctly.

 So I tried out NeoVim distros.
 I tried NVChad, AstroVim, LunarVim but found LazyVim the the most apt to my likes.